Kpop Group Triple H Defends Explicit ‘365 FRESH’ MV Controversies

 — KARD’S HIDDEN VER. (@doitnastygrl) May 1, 2017

-But of course, a lot of fans loved the new Kpop group, too, and would rather focus on the upbeat vibe of Triple H’s debut song, instead of on its raunchy, and slightly violent MV.
+However, of course, a lot of fans loved the new Kpop group, too, and would rather focus on the upbeat vibe of Triple H’s debut song, instead of on its raunchy, and slightly violent, MV.
 In fact, a closer look at the lyrics of Triple H’s “365 Fresh” would let you know that the song is not even about the dark themes present in its MV.
 Triple H’s debut song is actually more about staying unique, looking for new things, and avoiding being stuck in a normal, mundane rut.
 It’s just all about staying finding new things and staying “fresh.”

-A quick look at the English translation of Triple H’s “365 Fresh” reads:
+A quick look at the English translation of Triple H’s “365 Fresh” reads as follows.

 Today’s homage is chameleon